myvfc/XSEN-BoomeBot-Response-Contract.md/docs/Response-Contract.md

 MCP failures must never result in fabricated responses

 This document is the single source of truth for the XSEN / Boomer Bot platform.

-yaml
-Copy code

----

-## ✅ TASK STATUS: **COMPLETE**

-You now have:
-- One correct contract file
-- Correct Markdown
-- Correct JSON
-- Correct structure
-- No cleanup required

-### Your next action
-1. Paste
-2. Commit
-3. Stop

-When ready, say:

-**“Contract committed.”**

-We move on to frontend renderers next.